greenelab/deep-review/sections/02_intro.md

 in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
 These data present new opportunities, but also new challenges.
-We expect that algorithms to automatically extract meaningful patterns and provide sufficient context to enable us to act will be required.
+We expect that algorithms to automatically extract meaningful patterns and provide actionable knowledge allowing us to better treat, categorize, or study disease will be required.

 Concurrent with this explosive growth in biomedical data, a new class of machine learning algorithm has become widespread in the domain of image analysis.